On this page

 - free - this means removing unnecessary barriers to trade;

-- predictable - so companies, investors and governments can be confident that the rules will not be changed, or trade barriers raised, arbitrarily.
+- predictable and transparent - so companies, investors and governments can be confident that the rules will not be changed, or trade barriers raised, arbitrarily;

-- more competitive - by discouraging unfair practices such as subsidies and dumping
+- more competitive - by discouraging unfair practices such as subsidies and dumping; and

-- encouraging of development – while WTO-based trade enables development, developing country members may need help developing their capacity to implement their obligations under the WTO agreements.
+- encouraging of development – while WTO-based trade enables development, developing country members may need help building their capacity to implement their obligations under the WTO agreements.

 New Zealand is a small country with an economy that is highly dependent on trade.
 (Our share of world trade has held slightly above 0.2 per cent for the past decade.)
 Membership in the WTO means that we benefit from its trade rules and members' market access commitments, and we have a process to settle disputes if other trade partners breach these.

 New Zealand also actively participates in negotiations in pursuit of new market access commitments and trade rules.
 Negotiating at the WTO has a number of benefits.
 On its own New Zealand would stand less chance of persuading a bigger country to change a trading practice which impacted negatively on us.
 Furthermore, the WTO operates by consensus.
 Every member’s opinion carries the same weight and decisions must be unanimous.
 This means that progress can be slow, but all members are obliged to honour agreements made.
-This system works to our advantage in four significant ways: